 We support diversity of tactics.

-We are openly anti-capitalist.
+We are openly anti-capitalist and anarchist.

 We aim to make decisions by consensus.